dotmenu/dotmenu/README.md

 ### Keyboard Shortcuts

 By default, you can select an option by pressing the corresponding number key (1-9).
-If you have more than nine options(or any other reason), you may want to include a keybind for navigating to additional options.
+But you may want to include a keybind for navigating to options > 9.

 ```cs
 // Replace 9 with the index of the option